Competitive Orders in Altermagnetic Chiral Magnons

 Given that magnon-magnon interactions is related to the spin quantum number $S$, it's essential to examine how the above competitive mechanism depends on $S$.
 As shown in Fig.\,\ref{fig4}(a), we determine the ratio between ${\cal J}_{2z}$ and $\Delta_{\cal J}$ required for the altermagnetic gap to vanish at different $S$.
-For altermagnets with a small $S$, strong spin fluctuations drive the closure of the altermagnetic gap at lower temperatures, corresponding to a smaller ${\cal J}_{2z}/{\Delta}_{\cal J}$.
+For altermagnets with a small $S$, strong spin fluctuations cause the altermagnetic gap to decrease rapidly with increasing temperature, so only a relatively small ${\cal J}_{2z}/{\Delta}_{\cal J}$ ratio is needed to fully close the gap.
 In contrast, in altermagnets with large $S$, the altermagnetic gap remains robust even at high temperature.
 This result provides important theoretical guidance for experimentally searching for robust altermagnetic magnons.

 \textit{Spin currents.} The altermagnetic chiral splitting of magnons leads to a spin current driven by the temperature gradient\,\cite{cui2023efficient,wu2025magnon, onose2010observation, cheng2016spin, zyuzin2016magnon, ni2025magnon, sicheler2025optically}, known as the spin Seebeck effect.
 Given that spin conductivity is related to the splitting strength, the above competing mechanism between ASE and ISE has a significant impact on it.
 The thermal spin conductivity tensor $\sigma_{mn}$ is defined by $\langle{\bm{j}^z}\rangle_m$\,$=$\,$-\sigma_{mn}(\nabla{T})_n$, where $m,n$\,$\in$\,$\{x,y\}$, $\langle{\bm{j}^z}\rangle$ is the spin current density, $\nabla{T}$ refers to the applying temperature gradient.
 Based on the Kubo formula, the spin conductivity $\sigma_{mn}$ is given as